2019 New York City Marathon - 42.195 km

 A few kilometers before the finish

 I don’t remember much from the last part except the pain.
 A few corners before the finish I realized I had lost more time than I thought so I sprinted with the last bit of energy I had left.
 I finished my first marathon in 3:18:54.
 After crossing the finish line everything hurt and I felt sick.
 There were people throwing up and lying on the ground.
 My legs hurt so much I couldn’t sit down nor walk.
 Step by step I struggled on and eventually sat down for a bit.
 It took me 25 minutes to walk the kilometer to the exit, where Diane was waiting.
 Meanwhile I had received my medal and some food and drinks.
 I also received a warm poncho.
-That was a bit overkill for the 30 minutes I would wear it, but it did feel nice to be warm.
+That was a bit overkill for the 30 minutes I would wear it, but it did feel nice.

 I made it!!

 During the taxi ride and walk home people were congratulating me everywhere.
-My parents had also seen me finish on TV and my name was also printed in the New York times.
+My parents had also seen me finish on TV and my name was printed in the New York times.
 I certainly pushed my limits during the race and am happy with my finish time.
 Although the fatigue went away within a few days I discovered I had injured a tendon in my ‘upper hamstring’.
 I couldn’t walk normally for 2 weeks and it took about 3 weeks before I could jogg again.
-By finishing I also qualified for 2020, which will be the 50th edition.
+By finishing I also qualified for the 2020 NYC marathon, which will be the 50th edition.
 If I keep training during the winter and do some more long runs I should be able to do even better.